mazefeng/ml/README.md

 While pegasos is an gradient-based algorithm, it runs very fast, and can be easily parallelized.
 Pegasos works in primal space, so only linear kernel is available.

-Run `python svm.py` to train and test SVMs on `heart-scale` dataset
+Run `python svm.py` to train and test SVMs on `heart-scale` dataset.

 For `Pegasos`,